Day 2 – Shaping the future of purpose-led business

 Jess Ainley, Head of sustainability, Fever Tree

-WORKSHOP B: Social equality and achieving a just transition
+“Driving social equality and achieving a just transition”

-- Leading a just transition within your business and engaging with stakeholders
+- Leading a just transition within your business, and bringing stakeholders on the journey

 - Where are the opportunities to drive the social agenda, where are the challenges?